Elite-Modding-Team/ThaumicTweaker/README.md

 - **Apprentice's Ring Tweaks:**
     - Allow the Apprentice's Ring to be looted from some vanilla structures
     - Modify the Vis Discount granted by the Apprentice's Ring
+- **Champion Mob Tweaks:**
+    - Add unimplemented Thaumcraft Champion mob content
+    - Define what mobs can become champions as well as the chance specific mobs can become champions
 - **Crucible Tweaks:**
     - Add additional blocks that can heat the Crucible
 - **Cult Robes Tweaks:**